 The ChildVoice model has proven so successful at healing traumatized, war-affected girls that we often are asked to bring our program to other countries suffering the effects of conflict and violence.

-Our most recent expansion is in the northeast region of Nigeria, where hundreds of thousands of people—more than 80 percent of them women and children—have fled their villages to IDP (internally displaced persons) camps due to unspeakable atrocities committed by Boko Haram.
+In 2018, we expanded into the northeast region of Nigeria, where hundreds of thousands of people—more than 80 percent of them women and children—have fled their villages to IDP (internally displaced persons) camps due to unspeakable atrocities committed by Boko Haram.
 This militant jihadist group is one of the most violent in the world, frequently kidnapping and using children as suicide bombers and forcing girls as young as 12 to become child brides.

 Clearly, the need to restore the voices of children silenced by war is greater than ever.
 Our hope is to bring ChildVoice programs to other conflict-ridden countries such as Central African Republic (CAR), Democratic Republic of the Congo, Syria, and Pakistan.